 Overcoming stress eating

 If you always react to stress and negative emotions by eating, then you are probably not learning how to cope with uncomfortable emotions without food.
 And this will create many problems in the long-term.
+I wanted to share what we teach our patients here in treatment in the hopes that it can help you reduce your fall-back on emotional or stress eating.

 Tip 1: Notice and feel ALL of your emotions.